addiva-elektronik/docgen/README.md

 the Addiva specific document header variants a couple of extra variables have been addded.
 These are described in this section.

-Here is an example of a YAML frontmatter.
-It goes at the very top of the document.
-Notice the starting and closing `---`:
+Here is an example of a YAML frontmatter, which goes at the very top of the document.  *Most relevant options* are under `document:`, the rest can be omitted completely.

+Notice the starting and closing `---` of the frontmatter:

 ```yaml
 ---